-The SpecialPlaytimes section is used only by Skool Daze, and contains a list of lesson IDs that refer to playtimes which will be considered "special".
+The SpecialPlaytimes section contains a list of lesson IDs that refer to playtimes which will be considered "special".
 A special playtime does not appear in the timetable proper (though you could insert it), but with a given probability (defined by the SpecialPlaytimeProbability parameter in the [TimetableConfig] section) a special playtime chosen at random is substituted for an actual playtime from the main timetable.
 In Skool Daze the SpecialPlaytimes section looks like this: